ModulrCloud/Modulr/readme.md

     - Implements a subscription system, enabling users to pay recurring fees for co-chain services with predefined expiration dates.
 10. **Redemption System**:

     - Allows users to generate unique codes that others can redeem for assets, similar to prepaid or gift cards.
+Which is how MTR will be claimed.
 11. **Reliability Score**:

     - Tracks and evaluates user behavior to identify trustworthy participants and mitigate bad actors.